coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/securing-your-stake-pool-using-a-hardware-wallet.md

 {% endtabs %}

 {% hint style="info" %}
-As needed, you can edit the `--path` option to specify the derivation path to the key with which you want to sign. `hw-stake.vkey` is not sensitive and may be shared publicly. `hw-stake.hwsfile` does NOT contain the raw private key.
+As needed, you can edit the value of the `--path` option to specify the derivation path to the key with which you want to sign. `hw-stake.vkey` is not sensitive and may be shared publicly. `hw-stake.hwsfile` does NOT contain the raw private key.
 {% endhint %}
 <!-- References:
 https://githubhot.com/repo/vacuumlabs/cardano-hw-cli/issues/54